niteshcipher/HerShield/README.md

-🔒 HackMOL - Women's Safety Emergency Response System
+🔒 HerShield - Women's Safety Emergency Response System 🚨 Overview
-🚨 Overview
-HackMOL is a real-time women safety application built to provide immediate support in emergency situations.
+HerShield is a real-time women safety application built to provide immediate support in emergency situations.
 In the face of danger, the victim can press an SOS button from the app.
 This triggers a chain of responses:

 Sends the victim's live location and a live video stream link.